 - Take extra travel time into consideration when you travel from Mostar to Dubrovnik.
 You are traveling from a non-EU country to an EU country.
-During our bus ride we had to deal with three border crossings: first from Bosnia and Herzegovina to Croatia, then from Croatia to Bosnia and Herzegovina and lastly from Bosnia and Herzegovina to Croatia.
+During our bus ride we had to deal with 3 border crossings: from Bosnia & Herzegovina to Croatia, then from Croatia to Bosnia & Herzegovina, and lastly from Bosnia and Herzegovina to Croatia.
 The coastal road to Dubrovnik goes through the Bosnian area of Neum.
 In the summer there is often a traffic jam before the border crossings and if you arrive with a full bus, it can some time to check all passports.

 Mountain landscape in Montenegro

-After Dubrovnik it was time for our final stop during our trip: Montenegro.
-This is a country fit for nature lovers.
-In Montenegro you can find a beautiful mountainous landscape.
-I am a culture lover, but even I thought that the nature in Montenegro was impressive.
+After Dubrovnik, it was time for our final stop during our trip: Montenegro.
+This is a great country fit for dramatic landscape lovers.
 We spent a full week in the bay of Kotor and enjoyed the views on the fjord landscape.
 This place is also quite popular with cruise ships, but luckily the ships leave in the late afternoon.
-Our base for the week was Kotor, a beautiful old walled city full with charming alleys and lazy cats.
+Our base for the week was Kotor, a beautiful old walled city full of charming alleys and lazy cats.
 We took day trips to Budva and Perast.
 We especially loved this last town.
 Perast is compact and known for the two church islands in front of the coast.
-You can visit one of these islands, the boat cost 5 euros (round trip).
+You can visit one of these islands, the boat costs 5 euros (round trip).